-PLA and ABS are two of the most commonly used 3D printing filaments.
+PLA vs ABS or ABS vs PLA?
+These are two of the most commonly used 3D printing filaments.

-In this article, we’ll explain the main differences between PLA and ABS, and breakdown their diverse properties and uses.
+In this article, we’ll explain the main differences of ABS vs PLA, and break down their diverse properties and uses.

 What is PLA?

 PLA stands for polylactic acid.
 It is a sustainable 3D printing filament made from organic sources.
-As one of the most commonly used 3D printing materials, it is popular due to its ease of use and lower price point.
+As one of the most commonly used 3D printing materials, PLA filament is popular due to its ease of use and lower price point.

 PLA is a standard filament that features an opaque, glossy finish and is commonly used for complex and detailed prints.
-PLA is a great starter material for beginners.
-This material is commonly used for prototyping and architectural mockups as it is able to print difficult or complex features.
+PLA filament is a great starter material for beginners.
+This material is commonly used for prototyping and architectural mockups as it can print difficult or complex features.